tgirke/tgirke.github.io/notes.md

 appendCounter(x, sep="_")
 {% endhighlight %}

-Code from GitHub Gist can be included simply by providing the corresponding identifier of the corresponding Gist entry using the syntax: <br/>
+Code hosted on GitHub Gist can be directly included in a page simply by providing the corresponding identifier of the Gist entry in the Markdown source following this syntax: <br/>
 <code>{% raw %} {% gist c26daac0f647f1732a58 %} {% endraw %}</code>

 {% gist c26daac0f647f1732a58 %}